 (1872 - 1883), Beaver

 A Federal post located on the north side of the Beaver River, two miles east of town.
 First known as Camp Beaver, Post of Beaver Canyon, and Post near Beaver City, then renamed in 1874.
 Built of lava stone in a 700- by 620-foot rectangle.
-Sold to the Mormons and became an educational center until the 1930's.
-Two original buildings remain and the rest of the site is now used as a racecourse and golf course.
+Sold to the Mormons and later became the Murdock Academy (1898 - 1922).
+Two original buildings still remain and the rest of the site is now used as a racecourse and golf course.
 A 1936 stone monument is located on North Main Street at 200 North Street.